What is Data Inventory for personal data?

-A data inventory, also known as a record of authority, identifies personal data within systems and helps in the mapping of how data is stored and shared.
+A data inventory, also known as a record of authority, identifies personal data within systems and helps in the mapping of how data is stored and shared (data mapping).
 Data inventories are defined under privacy regulations including the GDPR, CCPA, and CPRA.

 While the concept of data inventory is not new, it has taken center stage the past few years.
 Regulations now in effect including the GDPR and the CCPA are driving factors for businesses around the world taking a much closer look at their data.

 A data inventory is at least necessary because understanding what information the company gathers contributes to enhanced productivity and greater transparency for everyone in the organization.
 Data inventory outcomes can also contribute to improved overall reporting, decision-making and optimization of operational efficiency.

 By creating a checklist for protection and enforcement criteria, committing to a data inventory plan also helps to evaluate and reduce risk and uncertainty.
 Together, the inventory of data helps to define and guarantee transparency, better match organizational task priorities, improve trust and continuity, and create knowledge and efficiency.